Revisiting Block-Diagonal SDP Relaxations for the Clique Number of the Paley Graphs: New Computations

 \section{New Computations}

-We replicated the $L^2(G_p)$ computations reported in \cite {GLV, Gvozd} using Matlab/CVX for primes $p \leq 809$ as well as extended them for all $p < 1000$.
-These resulting new values are shown in Table \ref{tab:l2}.
-Figure \ref{fig:curves} shows that $L^2(G _p) \sim p^{0.456}$ which is tighter than $HP(G_p)= (\sqrt {2p-1}+1)/2$, the upper bound on $\omega(G_p)$ established in \cite{HP21}.
-Moreover, since $SOS_4(G_p) \leq L^2(G_p)$, our results provide new numerical evidence that the $SOS_4$ relaxations of the Paley graph clique number are asymptotically growing at an order smaller than square root of $p$.
+We replicated the $L^2(G_p)$ computations reported in \cite {GLV, Gvozd} using Matlab/CVX for primes $p \leq 809$ as well as extended them for all $p < 1000$.\footnote{The code is available at \url{http://vkobzar.com/}.} These resulting new values are shown in Table \ref{tab:l2}.
+Figure \ref{fig:curves} shows that $L^2(G _p) \sim p^{0.456}$ which is tighter than $HP(G_p)= (\sqrt {2p-1}+1)/2$, the upper bound on $\omega(G_p)$ established in \cite{HP21, DBSW21}.\footnote{For reference, we have also plotted and fitted to a power model the $L^3(G_p)$ values for $p \leq 809$ determined in \cite {GLV, Gvozd}.} Moreover, since $SOS_4(G_p) \leq L^2(G_p)$, our results provide some numerical evidence that the $SOS_4$ relaxations of the Paley graph clique number may be asymptotically growing at an order smaller than square root of $p$.
+However, due to the size of the SDPs, we have not been able to compute the $L^2(G_p)$ values for $p>997$.
+Therefore, our scaling estimate is not conclusive and presents an interesting open problem for further study.